-- call_mcd.F: This is the main subroutine which should be used to retrieve data from the database.
+- MCD.F90: This is the main module containing the main subroutine call_mcd which should be used to retrieve data from the database.
 The file also contains a collection of subsidiary routines.
-It requires the include file constants_mcd.inc to run and also uses subroutine heights.F.
-Input and output arguments of call_mcd are documented in the MCD User Guide. - heights.F: This subroutine performs conversions between different height coordinates (namely altitude above local surface, above areoid or distance to the center of planet).
-It is used by call_mcd.F and has only been kept separate from the rest of the subroutines as a facility for some users. - julian.F: A subroutine which converts Earth date into the corresponding Julian date (one of the forms of date input used by call_mcd). - test_mcd.F: A sample program provided to display (and test) the way to call subroutine call_mcd and to retrieve data from the MCD.
+Input and output arguments of call_mcd are documented in the MCD User Guide. - test_mcd.F90: A sample program provided to display (and test) the way to call subroutine call_mcd and to retrieve data from the MCD.